 Surging from London’s bustling underground music scene, singer, songwriter, composer, Ray Estaire has landed on the doorstep of Jazz with her triple octave vocal talent.
 With a background of Jamaican, Grenadian, and Scottish ancestry, Estaire possesses a deep, rich tone reminiscent of the late Sarah Vaughan.
 Leading her band with a wise conviction she moves seamlessly between cool ballads, swinging standards, and original songs from her fourth coming EP.

-Blessed with a scholarship to study Jazz at the prestigious Guildhall School Of Music & Drama, Ray Estaire is currently mentored by the legendary drummer Trevor Tomkins and Jazz singer Brigitte Beraha.
-Estaire is also a member of the close harmony group; The Guildhall Jazz Singers (directed by Scott Stroman) and serves as a second tenor.
+Blessed with a 1st Degree Honours from the University of Kent Estaire received a scholarship to study Jazz at the prestigious Guildhall School Of Music & Drama where she was mentored by Jazz drummer; Trevor Tomkins and Jazz singer Brigitte Beraha.
+Ray Estaire was also a member of the close harmony group; The Guildhall Jazz Singers (directed by Scott Stroman) and served as a second tenor.
 Past projects have allowed Estaire to perform at the 2017 EFG London Jazz Festival, support the fabulous Will Young on his 2016 tour and provide tour support for the talented Gabrielle at the 2016 Castle concert’s singing to an audience of 5000 music lovers.
 Prior to this she sold out the London Jazz Café with song performances taken from her debut EP ‘Talk About It’, which she also promoted at the Copenhagen Jazz Festival.
 Ray's voice can also be heard on the fourth coming Emile Sande album and she is quickly becoming the go to session singer recording for clients such as Asahi beer and Maida vale studios to name a few.